We did the bathroom renovation at the shop including a sliding barn door for under $200.

 Let me remind you what this end of the shop looked like when we started.

-Let’s have a look what that look looked like when we opened the door.
+Let’s have a look at what that look looked like when we opened the door.

 um, ya.
 I know.
 No words.

-First we painted the bathroom, we used leftover paint we had from a reno we did at our cottage.
+First, we painted the bathroom and we used leftover paint we had from a reno we did at our cottage.
 I painted out the trim and the pump room door all the same colour (light white/greenish misting we had that went well with the walls in the shop)

 I decided we needed a focal point that wasn’t a white builders door.
 Or a dirty bathroom.
 Or just a painted wall.
-Then I got an idea.
-Oh Oh.
-You know what that means.
+Then I got an idea!
 I asked my hubby if we had any plywood hanging around.
-Yes we did.
+Yes, we did.
 Could he cut it?
 Yes, he could.

-At this point her was still VERY unsure.
+At this point, he was still VERY unsure.
 We did have to stop for a bit and make a hole for the new light fixture.

-After a few planks were up hubby “got it” and was into it, wanting to get it complete.
+After a few planks were up hubby “got it” and was into it, wanting to get this bathroom renovation complete.

-I think the whole wall including the stopping to adjust the light (hubby had to so some rewiring here) was still only about an hour!
+I think the whole wall including the stopping to adjust the light (hubby had to do some rewiring here) was still only about an hour!
 LOVE how easy this plank wall was!